GP-Stanley/tech264-cloud-linux/advanced_cloud_computing.md

 * check scp command: check bindIp, everything.

 `Item potent`: it means you've designed it so that no matter how many times you run it, it will still achieve the desired state.
 It should work every single time.

+# A Reverse Proxy
+A reverse proxy is like a middleman between your computer (or any device) and the servers where websites or applications are hosted.
+Here’s why you might use one:

+* **Hiding Your Servers**: Imagine you have a bunch of servers running your website.
+You don’t want everyone to know their exact addresses for security reasons.
+The reverse proxy stands in front and takes all the requests, then passes them to the right server.
+This way, the real addresses of your servers stay hidden.

+* **Sharing the Work**: If lots of people visit your website at the same time, one server might get too busy.
+The reverse proxy can spread the work across several servers, so no single server gets overwhelmed.
+This makes your website faster and more reliable.

+* **Handling Secure Connections**: When you visit a website with “https,” your data is encrypted.
+The reverse proxy can handle this encryption and decryption, so your servers don’t have to do this extra work.
+This can make things run more smoothly.

+* **Speeding Things Up**: The reverse proxy can save copies of your website’s pages.
+When someone visits, it can quickly send the saved copy instead of asking the server to generate it again.
+This makes the website load faster.

+* **Keeping an Eye on Traffic**: It can also keep track of all the requests coming in and out.
+This helps you understand how people are using your website and spot any problems.

+* **Optimising Content**: The reverse proxy can also tweak things like compressing files or resizing images before sending them to users.
+This helps your website load faster and use less data.

+So, using a reverse proxy helps make your website more secure, faster, and easier to manage.

 # Task: Get a reverse proxy working:
 * Manually change Nginx config file (it is possible to change one line ideally) + restart Nginx + test in web browser without port 3000 on the end.